frederick0329/Wikipedia-Title-Dataset/README.md

 # Wikipedia_title_dataset
-This repo consists of the data used for acl 2017 Submission
+This repo consists of the data used for acl 2017

 Learning Character-level Compositionality with Visual Features